Financial Literacy Frequently Asked Questions

 Does the new law refer to specific standards and model curriculum?

-Ohio law states the study and instruction of financial literacy shall align with the
+Ohio law states the study and instruction of Financial literacy shall align with

-academic content standards and model curriculum for financial literacy adopted by the State Board of Education in 2019.
-In developing the curriculum for the study and instruction of financial literacy, schools may use available public-private partnerships and resources and materials that exist in business, industry, and through the centers for economics education at institutions of higher education.
+In developing the locally prescribed curriculum for the study and instruction of Financial literacy, school districts may use available public-private partnerships and resources and materials that exist in business, industry, and through the centers for economics education at institutions of higher education.

 Back to Top